linode/docs/docs/guides/platform/manager/using-the-lish-console/index.md

     {{</ disclosure-note >}}

-1. Enter the password you use to log in to the Linode Manager.
+1. Enter the password you use to log in to the Cloud Manager.
 You are now at the Lish shell.
-A list of your Linodes appears, as shown below:
+A list of your Compute Instances appears, as shown below:

         Linodes located in this data center:
         linode241706         Newark, NJ